 Present the data you discovered in a visual way with charts and graphs to keep your team engaged.
 Share the numbers but also remember to explain the significance these numbers have on your organization.
 Have a pre-made list of questions to discuss as a group.
 For example, if you found that 70% of gifts came from females, ask the group how your organization can better engage with the male demographic.
 Having questions prepared allows you to keep the conversation on topic and focused on solutions.

-Don’t just talk about possible solutions, put them to action.
 Make sure to end the debrief with a tangible list of action items and assign these tasks to the appropriate parties.
-Things move quickly in the nonprofit sector and GivingTuesday prep will be on the top of your mind before you know it.
+Things move quickly in the nonprofit sector and GivingTuesday prep for 2023 will be on the top of your mind before you know it.
 This time, your organization will be prepared with well-planned ideas stemming from your debrief.

 4. Follow up with Your Supporters

 Your donors gave to your GivingTuesday campaign because they are passionate about the work you do and want to see your efforts continue to grow.
 They have invested in your mission and believe in the impact their gift will make.
 Keep them engaged after GivingTuesday by sharing the results of the big day.

 Have a press release prepared in advance that you can update the day after GivingTuesday with your fundraising results.
 Acknowledge the impact the day had on a current or future project and compare your results to a past campaign (if applicable).
 Make sure to mention your supporters and anyone else you feel should be acknowledged for making the success of the day possible.
 Use key pieces of information from the press release to announce results on your preferred social media channels and via email.